The Song of the Cheerful (but slightly Sarcastic) Jesus: Usage in Ulysses

 And Olivet's breezy...
 Goodbye, now, goodbye!

-An apparition of Edward VII also recites a line from one of the unused stanzas ("My methods are new and are causing surprise.
+An apparition of Edward VII also recites a couplet from one of the unused stanzas ("My methods are new and are causing surprise.
 To make the blind see I throw dust in their eyes") during the chapter "Circe".

 Asked about his authorship of the poem later in life, Gogarty said, "Yes I am guilty; but it shows Joyce's mastery that nobody attributed the verses to me even though he quotes them almost accurately."